-Avoid eating or drinking anything for 4 hours before the test
+Fasting before the test, such as avoiding food or drink for 4 hours before the test

 Description of Test